madnuttah/unbound-docker/doc/DETAILS.md

 The Unbound process runs in the context of an unpriviledged non-root user, makes use of unprivileged ports (5335 tcp/udp) and the image is built using a secure [distroless](https://hackernoon.com/distroless-containers-hype-or-true-value-2rfl3wat) scratch image.

-**Why distroless?**

-> _Imagine a critical system like a DNS server being compromised; with an underlying, possibly inadequately maintained, yet fully functional operating system providing a substantial attack surface supplemented by various nifty tools that could be exploited or even installed by someone with malicious intent._

-Unbound is configured as a [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) validating DNS resolver, which directly queries DNS root servers utilizing zone transfers holding a local copy of the root zone (see [IETF RFC 8806](https://www.rfc-editor.org/rfc/rfc8806.txt)) as your own recursive upstream DNS server in combination with [Pi-hole](https://pi-hole.net/) or [AdGuard Home](https://adguard.com/en/welcome.html) for adblocking in mind, but works also as a standalone server.
+Unbound is configured as a [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) validating DNS resolver, which directly queries DNS root servers utilizing zone transfers holding a local copy of the root zone (see [IETF RFC 8806](https://www.rfc-editor.org/rfc/rfc8806.txt)) as your own recursive upstream DNS server in combination with [Pi-hole](https://pi-hole.net/) or [AdGuard Home Home](https://adguard.com/en/welcome.html) for adblocking in mind, but works also as a standalone server.

 __There's a really nice explanation at the [Pi-hole documentation page](https://docs.pi-hole.net/guides/dns/unbound/) of what that means without becoming too technical:__